TOMATO: Assessing Visual Temporal Reasoning Capabilities in Multimodal Foundation Models: : A Visual Temporal Reasoning Benchmark

 \ours features a diverse range of videos from three distinct sources: \textit{YouTube}, \textit{existing video datasets}, and \textit{self-recorded and -generated benchmark-specific videos}.
 To enhance diversity, we collect and create videos of three scenarios: \textit{real-world}, \textit{human-centric}, and \textit{simulated}.
 Additionally, we edit videos to incorporate \textit{counterfactual scenes}, \textit{composite motions}, and \textit{zoomed-in views}, aiming to investigate the impact of these characteristics on the performance of MFMs (\S \ref{sec:analysis}).
 License information for all videos is detailed in \S \ref{app:license_information}.

-\paragraph{YouTube videos.} We chose YouTube as our benchmark's primary source, leveraging its diverse global user base to ensure comprehensive coverage of real-world scenarios and enhance our benchmark's diversity and representativeness.
+\paragraph{YouTube videos.} We chose YouTube as our primary source to ensure diverse and representative real-world scenarios in our benchmark.
 Given a specific visual temporal reasoning task, we task human annotators with searching for YouTube videos that best represented the corresponding task definition (\S \ref{sec:temporal_tasks}).
 The selected videos cover a wide array of topics, including science experiments, outdoor activities, educational tutorials, and artistic performances.
 To prevent models from relying on commonsense knowledge, such as assuming \emph{the second hand of a watch rotates clockwise}, we edit videos to create counterfactual scenarios.
 These edits, including reversing, concatenating, adjusting speed, and mirroring, ensure that models must fully analyze video content to answer questions correctly.
-All videos selected from YouTube are licensed under Creative Commons\footnote{\url{https://creativecommons.org/}}.
 In total, we collect 171 source videos before editing and 398 videos after editing.

 \paragraph{Existing video datasets.} It is essential for AI agents to comprehend the human world through detecting the point of change in actions (\textit{Visual Cues}) and discern the number of actions occurred (\textit{Action Count}).
-Therefore, to address the lack of diversity in YouTube videos for these reasoning types, we incorporate four established datasets, each contributing to unique domains and scenarios: (1) \emph{Music-AVQA} \citep{music-avqa} featuring multi-instrument performances, where we select videos that clearly depict the play sequence of each instrument; (2) \emph{CLEVRER} \citep{clevrer} presenting synthetic scenes with multiple moving objects; (3) \emph{TGIF-QA} \citep{tgif-qa} focusing on action counting in varied scenes, where we select only high-quality videos in which human annotators can easily count actions; and (4) \emph{Perception Test} \citep{perception_test} addressing indoor action counting tasks, such as clapping and object moving.
+Therefore, to address the lack of diversity in YouTube videos for these reasoning types, we incorporate four established datasets, each contributing to unique domains and scenarios: (1) \emph{Music-AVQA} \citep{music-avqa} featuring multi-instrument performances; (2) \emph{CLEVRER} \citep{clevrer} presenting synthetic scenes with multiple moving objects; (3) \emph{TGIF-QA} \citep{tgif-qa} focusing on action counting in varied scenes; and (4) \emph{Perception Test} \citep{perception_test} addressing indoor action counting tasks, such as clapping and object moving.
 For \emph{Music-AVQA} and \emph{CLEVER}, we re-annotate and re-write questions to specifically inquire the temporal contexts of these videos (\S \ref{sec:qa-annotation}).
 In total, we incorporate 214 videos: 70 from Music-AVQA, 50 from CLEVRER, 50 from TGIF-QA, and 44 from Perception Test.